 Apart from fixing bugs, driver updates can also contain improvements to the driver software itself.
 This can result in better performance of the hardware supported by the driver, or new functionality becoming available to the operating system.

 A third reason to update drivers is to make sure that maximum compatibility between the hardware and the operating system is guaranteed.
-For new versions of Windows, like Windows 10, it is often the case that older device drivers are initially used.
-This allows manufacturers to specify that their hardware is compatible with new Windows version, even if the driver is not the best possible version for that new Windows version yet.
+For new versions of Windows, like Windows 10, and Windows 11, it is often the case that older device drivers are initially used.
+This allows manufacturers to specify that their hardware is compatible with new Windows version.
+Even if the driver is not the best possible version for that new Windows version yet.
 So driver updates are released later on to improve on the compatibility.

 In the same way, new versions of the hardware are supported by existing drivers, while new versions of the drivers are created to improve the support for the new hardware version.